 Mind that the worst thing in the photo is a pair of dead eyes.
 That’s why you need to think about something while modeling for your headshot.

 I always recommend male clients to get a fresh haircut and ladies book a blowout the morning of your headshot.
 Bring a comb and some hairspray with you to smooth and style your look after you change into your outfit and before the photographer snaps the image.

 To benefit from headshot poses, pay special attention to the clothes.
 Stripes and patterns may look awful.
 It is better to choose neutral colors.

-Don’t put on an outfit which looks too fashionable if it is not a part of your job.
-The best choice is a classical style.
+Don’t put on an outfit that looks too fashionable if it is not a part of your job.
+The best choice is the classical style.
 Avoid ruffles or busy prints and opt for textures.